NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 ## 2. File Manipulations

-After retrieving output from the data portal or using output from a simulation you ran yourself, you will likely need to process the data to create the files you need for your analysis.
+After retrieving output from the data portal (or recieving output from a simulation), you can process the data to create the files you need for your analysis.
 Post-processing includes interpolating and regridding data to different vertical coordinate systems, adding derived variables to the files, and converting between filetypes, just to name a few examples.

 The following exercises are designed to demonstrate how CAP can be used for post-processing MGCM output.
-You should follow along in the directories you created containing the `fort.11` files you downloaded during the installation process.
-After post-processing these files, **we will use them to make plots with MarsPlot**.
-Don't delete anything!
+You should follow along in the `INERTCLDS/` and `ACTIVECLDS/` directories you created containing the `fort.11` files you downloaded.

+**After post-processing these files, we will use them to make plots with MarsPlot.
+Don't delete anything!**

-Start with the radiatively inert clouds simulation (RIC), `INERTCLDS/`, and complete exercises 2.1-2.8 below.
-Then we will give you specific instructions regarding which exercises to repeat for the radiatively active clouds (RAC) simulation `ACTIVECLDS/`.
-We access files from both simulations to make plots in Section 3.
+Start with the radiatively inert cloud simulation (RIC; `INERTCLDS/`) and complete exercises 2.1-2.8 below.
+Then we will give you specific instructions regarding which exercises to repeat for the radiatively active cloud simulation (RAC; `ACTIVECLDS/`).

 ***

-#### 2.1 Convert the `fort.11` files into `netCDF` files for compatibility with CAP.
+#### 2.1 Convert the `fort.11` files into `netCDF` files for compatibility with CAP

 To do this, go to your `INERTCLDS/` directory, and type: